Chadwick Boseman buried near South Carolina hometown

 Boseman died at his home near Griffith Park in Los Angeles on Aug.
-28, the record said.
+28, according to the record.

 The immediate cause was listed as multiple organ failure, with the underlying cause of colon cancer, which his family said previously that he had been diagnosed with four years earlier.